NielsElmgaard/STUDHUB-SEP3/README.md

 ## StudHub Data Server

 ## Spinup Database (local database)
+> [!Note]
+> By default, the database runs on Amazon RDS (cloud database).
+If you prefer not to use RDS, follow the guide to spin up a local database
 1. Download [docker](https://www.docker.com/products/docker-desktop/)
 2. Run command `docker compose up -d` to run postgres in background.
 3. Connect to database with tool at your choice, e.g. DataGrip.
 Database is